 2. Sooni Taraporevala

 Sooni Taraporevala is one of those powerhouse women who walk down the unbeaten path with a machete, hacking away at barriers and misconceptions about women in media every step of the way.
 She’s had a strong training in filmmaking and cinema studies but it was behind a still camera that Sooni began her career.
-Her work documenting the Parsi community has been exhibited in galleries and notable museums all across the globe.
+Her work documenting the Parsi community has been all across the globe.
 In addition to being an accomplished photographer, Sooni has written many a screenplay.
 Her work includes her own directorial debut Little Zizou (2008), and collaborations with Mira Nair such as the Oscar nominated Salaam Bombay (1988) and the adaptation to Jhumpa Lahiri’s Pulitzer Prize winning The Namesake (2006).

 3. Anjali Shukla